 On the surface, that prediction sounds disturbing, as if advancing technology might threaten to make the counseling profession obsolete.
 But Snyder contends that artificial counselors will become crucial to the profession because there simply won’t be enough human counselors to meet the growing demand as the world becomes more complex and everyday life is filled with increasingly challenging problems and decisions.
 “More people will need help in making decisions about their lives,” he says.
 “Therefore, I believe the function of counseling will become increasingly important.”

 As someone outside the profession, Snyder has an interesting perspective on the future of counseling.
 For an “inside” perspective, Counseling Today also approached a number of leaders in the field and asked them to share their thoughts (in their own words) on the next decade of counseling.
 As the American Counseling Association celebrates its 60th year as an organization, these counselors offer projections concerning the trends, issues, challenges and successes that might await the profession in the relatively near future.

-Bradley T. Erford is president-elect of the American Counseling Association and a professor at Loyola University Maryland.
+Bradley T. Erford is past president of the American Counseling Association and a professor at Loyola University Maryland.
 Contact him at firstname.lastname@example.org.